exploreman/Neural_diffusion_distance/README.md

 # Neural_diffusion_distance
-This is an implementation for training neural diffusion distance Please refer to
+This is an implementation for training neural diffusion distance Please refer to //
      Jian Sun, Zongben Xu.
 Neural diffusion distance for image segmentation, NeurIPS 2019.

 ----
-Please download the following files
+Please download the following files.

 (1) Initial model
 InitModel.zip